Natural Christmas Decorations From the Garden

 Credit: Julieblanner.com

 • Surround tea lights in natural evergreens and pinecones.
-This could also work as a natural table runner—or, on a mantle or side table.
+This can also work on a mantle or side table.

 floating candles surrounded by fir branches